-The wisdom of Polonius notwithstanding, borrowing and lending sit, irremovably, at the heart of business firms today.
-Companies that sell goods and services are in fact creditors and debtors at the same time.
+The wisdom of Polonius notwithstanding, borrowing and lending sit, irremovably, at the heart of business operations today.
+Companies that sell goods and services are creditors and debtors at the same time.
 They are creditors to customers who have purchased but not yet paid for products (the company's accounts receivable) while at the same time they can be debtors to their bondholders and banks.

-Business borrowing, moreover, is a well-respected practice in modern finance.
-Financial officers, in fact, are sometimes expectedto borrow funds to purchase assets, which produce returns for their owners that exceed the cost of borrowing.
+Business borrowing, moreover, is a respectable practice in modern finance.
+Boards of Directors sometimes expect their financial officers to borrow funds to purchase assets that produce returns for their owners that exceed the cost of borrowing.

 Informal creditor-debtor relationships of many kinds develop between businesses, just as they extend between individuals.
 Companies can and do sometimes reach out to other companies with courtesies, gratitude, obligations, respect, and assistance of many kinds.